Sampling Parameters#

 SGLang supports two grammar backends:

-Outlines (default): Supports JSON schema and regular expression constraints.
+Outlines: Supports JSON schema and regular expression constraints.

-XGrammar: Supports JSON schema, regular expression, and EBNF constraints.
+XGrammar (default): Supports JSON schema, regular expression, and EBNF constraints.

-XGrammar currently uses the GGML BNF format
+XGrammar currently uses the GGML BNF format.

 python -m sglang.launch_server --model-path meta-llama/Meta-Llama-3.1-8B-Instruct \

---port 30000 --host 0.0.0.0 --grammar-backend [xgrammar|outlines] # xgrammar or outlines (default: outlines)
+--port 30000 --host 0.0.0.0 --grammar-backend [xgrammar|outlines] # xgrammar or outlines (default: xgrammar)

 import json